 Prior to the BRC Board of Directors hiring Greg Mumm (previously a member of the Board of Directors) to serve as the Coalition’s Executive Director starting in 2006, Clark had again served briefly as Executive Director before calling it a day at the end of 2005.
 (Note: See Interview with Clark for his thoughts in retrospect.)

 In late 2013, Greg Mumm retired as the active leader of the BlueRibbon Coalition, and for a time the coalition was led by its Board of Directors, headed by Presidents John Parrinello (JP) then Todd Ockert.
 In 2015, the BlueRibbon Coalition announced the hiring of Martin Hackworth as their new Executive Director.
 Martin, a former Senior Lecturer of Idaho State University Physics Department and an avid dirt biker, lit a new fire in the coalition.
-As founder of the Tour of Idaho (likely one of the most committing and difficult dirt bike rides in the United States) and publisher/editor of MotorcycleJazz.Com, Martin is no stranger to taking on big projects.
+As founder of the Tour of Idaho (likely one of the most committing and difficult dirt bike rides in the United States) and publisher/editor of MotorcycleJazz.Com, Martin was no stranger to taking on big projects.

 Today, Sharetrails.Org/BlueRibbon Coalition (BRC) is a respected national recreation group that champions responsible use of public and private lands, and encourages individual environmental stewardship.
 With members in all 50 states, Sharetrails/BRC is focused on building enthusiast involvement with organizational efforts through membership, outreach, education, and collaboration among recreationists.
-Sharetrails/BRC currently employs seven full-time people, in addition to two contractors.

 From the beginning, the Sharetrails/BRC has been and continues to be guided by a host of Board Members who have graciously donated their time, skill, and talents.
 These largely unsung volunteer heroes, who serve or have served, continue to represent the interests of recreationists across this country by communicating and meeting regularly to develop key strategies, policy, and implementation plans for the future